Importance of long-range channel Sr displacements for the narrow emission in Sr[Li$_2$Al$_2$O$_2$N$_2$]:Eu$^{2+}$ phosphor: Abstract

 \section{Abstract}

-The narrow-band emission Sr[Li$_2$Al$_2$O$_2$N$_2$]:Eu$^{2+}$ red phosphor is a promising candidate for the next generation of eco-efficient white light-emitting diodes.
-We combined density functional theory, $\Delta$SCF and configuration coordinate models (CCM) to provide a complete characterization of this material, from the geometrical, electronic and vibrational properties for both bulk and doped cases, to its narrow emission behavior, obtained by comparing the electronic ground and excited states.
-A simple one-dimensional CCM analysis of the luminescent properties reveals that Sr[Li$_2$Al$_2$O$_2$N$_2$]:Eu$^{2+}$ presents a very small effective displacement between excited and ground state and a high effective frequency resulting overall in a small Huang-Rhys parameter and bandwidth.
-From a more elaborate a multi-dimensional CCM, an accurate description of the coupling of vibronic structure with the optical 5d$\rightarrow$4f transition is obtained, including the partial Huang-Rhys factors and frequency of the dominant modes.
-The emission spectral decomposition is dominated by a mode at 33.7 meV presenting a breathing pattern of the first coordination environment shell around the central europium atom.
-The luminescence intensity spectrum computed following both CCM methods is in agreement with experimental results.
-Our approach provides a robust theoretical framework to systematically study the emission spectra of Eu-doped phosphors.
+The recently discovered Sr[Li$_2$Al$_2$O$_2$N$_2$]:Eu$^{2+}$ red phosphor, candidate for the next generation of eco-efficient white light-emitting diodes, exhibits excellent emission spectral position and exceptionally small linewidth.
+It belongs to the UCr$_4$C$_4$-structure family of phosphors, containing many potential candidates commercial phosphors, whose small linewidth, tentatively ascribed to the high-symmetry cuboid environment of the doping site, has drawn the attention of researchers in the last five years.
+We use density functional theory, $\Delta$SCF method and configuration coordinate models (CCM) to provide a complete characterization of this material.
+Using a multi-dimensional CCM, an accurate description of the coupling of the vibronic structure with the electronic 5d$\rightarrow$4f transition is obtained, including the partial Huang-Rhys factors and frequency of the dominant modes.
+We show that, in addition to the first-coordination shell cuboid deformation mode, low-frequency phonon modes involving chains of strontium atoms along the tetragonal axis shape the emission linewidth in Sr[Li$_2$Al$_2$O$_2$N$_2$]:Eu$^{2+}$.
+This finding sheds new light on the emission properties of UCr$_4$C$_4$-structure phosphors, possessing similar Ca/Sr/Ba channel.
+Our approach provides a robust theoretical framework to systematically study the emission spectra of such Eu-doped phosphors, and predict candidates with expected similar or even sharper linewidth.